Operation Sana: VRS counteroffensive

 On 20–22 September, the VRS 5th Kozara and 6th Sanska brigades managed to push OG Centre back approximately 6 km, while parts of OG North had to withdraw from some areas they had captured.
 OG North was able to continue its advance near Novi Grad and towards Ljubija against strong resistance.
 On 22 September, Colonel General Ratko Mladić cut short his medical treatment in Belgrade to return to Banja Luka and control the VRS more directly.
-The meeting between the top VRS commanders and Mladić produced a request for general mobilisation, establishment of corps-level drumhead court-martials, and a request for the SDG to leave the area—despite the fact that they had been invited by the Republika Srpska Ministry of the Interior and had been granted authority by Radovan Karadžić, the president of Republika Srpska.
+The meeting between the top VRS commanders and Mladić produced a request for general mobilisation, establishment of corps-level drumhead courts-martial, and a request for the SDG to leave the area—despite the fact that they had been invited by the Republika Srpska Ministry of the Interior and had been granted authority by Radovan Karadžić, the president of Republika Srpska.
 Finally, a VRS counteroffensive was ordered to regain the lost territory.

 The counteroffensive commenced on the night of 23/24 September, with the VRS 65th Protection Regiment, 16th Krajina and 43rd Motorised brigades and SDG troops attacking OG North.
 Fighting lasted for six days and was personally overseen by Mladić.
 VRS forces pushed the ARBiH back to Bosanska Krupa and Otoka, but the advance had to be stopped to divert forces to defend Mrkonjić Grad.
 By 1 October, OG South had pushed the VRS 17th Ključ Brigade back to within 3 km of Mrkonjić Grad.
 The 16th Motorised Brigade was redeployed from Bosanska Krupa to Mrkonjić Grad, under the command of Colonel Milenko Lazić's OG 2 of the 30th Division.
 OG 2, supported by the SDG, the Red Berets, a Bosnian Serb special police brigade, and at least one battalion of the 1st Armoured Brigade, started to drive OG South back north towards Ključ.
 OG South had only received one additional independent battalion from the 7th Corps as reinforcement.
 The reinforced VRS 5th Kozara and 6th Sanska infantry brigades (organised as the Prijedor OG) moved south from Sanski Most towards Ključ to complete a pincer movement aimed at destroying OG South.
 The counterattack had gained momentum by 3 October, and the VRS advanced within 1 km of Ključ, covering 17 km in three days.
 The 16th Motorised Brigade was again redeployed, this time to reinforce VRS positions at Mount Ozren near Doboj.
 The remaining VRS forces, bolstered by the addition of the 2nd Reconnaissance Sabotage Detachment of the 2nd Corps, continued their attacks against Ključ, but had made only small advances by 8–9 October, as OG South had finally received more reinforcements from the 7th Corps, specifically the 707th and 717th brigades.
 Since Ključ was still in jeopardy, the ARBiH requested HV and HVO assistance.